MEDICAL SECOND OPINION

-Medicana Health Group serves patients, who need organ transplant surgery, with superior healthcare services at organ transplantation units of Medicana International Ankara, Bahçelievler, Çamlıca and Medicana International Istanbul Hospitals – all certified by Ministry of Health.
+Medicana Health Group serves patients who need organ transplant surgery with superior healthcare services at organ transplantation units of Medicana International Ankara, Bahçelievler, Çamlıca, and Medicana International Istanbul Hospitals – all certified by the Ministry of Health.

-Medicana Health Group is among important healthcare facilities which support organ donation and transplantation.
+Medicana Health Group is among the essential healthcare facilities that support organ donation and transplantation.

-Medicana Bahçelievler, Medicana Çamlıca, Medicana International Istanbul and Medicana International Ankara hospitals and their specialists carry out successful transplant surgeries.
+Medicana Bahçelievler, Medicana Çamlıca, Medicana International Istanbul, and Medicana International Ankara hospitals and their specialists perform successful transplant surgeries.

 Most patients requiring liver transplantation are cases with hepatic cirrhosis.

-Recently, the view is recognized that patient with end stage hepatic cirrhosis and life expectancy below 1 year is candidate for liver transplantation and such patient is (or should be) recommended transplantation.
-Half of patients with such condition die secondary to the disease or complications.
+Recently, the view has been recognized that a patient with end-stage hepatic cirrhosis and a life expectancy below one year is a candidate for liver transplantation, and such a patient is (or should be) recommended for transplantation.
+Half of patients with such conditions die secondary to the disease or complications.

-Success rate is over 80% in liver transplantations which are performed in timely manner.
+The success rate is over 80% in liver transplantations performed promptly.

 Organ transplantation is the only treatment method for patients with chronic organ failure.
-Death is inevitable for those patients if organ cannot be supplied.
+Death is inevitable for those patients if organs cannot be supplied.

-If transplant surgery is carried out before the patient deteriorates or overall health becomes instable, the surgical risks decrease and the length of life prolongs; for late transplantations, survival shortens and costs rise.
-Therefore, appropriate timing and patient selection are very important.
+If transplant surgery is carried out before the patient deteriorates or overall health becomes unstable, the surgical risks decrease, and the length of life is prolonged; for late transplantations, survival shortens, and costs rise.
+Therefore, appropriate timing and patient selection are critical.

-A piece of liver that does not threat life of the donor, but helps survival of the recipient is obtained from a related donor or whole liver of the deceased donor is used for the transplantation.
+A piece of liver that does not threaten the donor's life but helps the recipient's survival is obtained from a related donor or the whole liver of the deceased donor is used for the transplantation.

 Patients are postoperatively transferred to the intensive care unit.
-The donor will be healthy enough to be discharged following several days of treatment.
-The recipient is transferred to the patient room after vital functions are monitored and stabilized in the intensive care unit.
+Following several days of treatment, the donor will be healthy enough to be discharged.
+Meanwhile, the recipient is transferred to the patient room after vital functions in the intensive care unit are monitored and stabilized.

-All transplant patients are postoperatively started on general medication treatments and immunosuppressive medications.
-After doses of those medications are adjusted and the patient adapts to the new life style, the patient is discharged to home.
+All transplant patients are started on general medication treatments and immunosuppressive medications postoperatively.
+After the doses of those medications are adjusted and the patient adapts to the new lifestyle, the patient is discharged to home.

-Similar to all patients who undergo organ transplant surgery, liver transplant patients should take immunosuppressive agents for the rest of the life.
-Those medications should be used in order to ensure that the donor organ is not rejected by defense system of the body and the donor organ functions properly.
-If the medications are not used or used irregularly, the defense system starts attacking this foreign liver, resulting in loss of the organ or even death.
+Similar to all patients who undergo organ transplant surgery, liver transplant patients should take immunosuppressive agents for the rest of their life.
+Those medications should ensure that the body's defense system does not reject the donor organ and that the donor organ functions properly.
+If the medicines are not used or used irregularly, the defense system starts attacking this foreign liver, resulting in loss of the organ or even death.

-The principal aim of the liver transplant surgery is to ensure normal and active life beyond restoration of health.
-Patients come together with their families, engage in working and school life, travel safely and take a vacation.
+The principal aim of liver transplant surgery is to ensure an everyday and active life beyond the restoration of health.
+Patients come together with their families, engage in working and school life, travel safely, and vacation.

 However, all organ transplant surgeries require a donor.
-Since family bonds are very strong in our country, all family members volunteer to donate organ.
-Unfortunately, not all donor organs match the recipient or severe health problems that contraindicate organ donation can be identified in donors and organ donation fails in many conditions.
+Since family bonds are influential in our country, all family members volunteer to donate organs.
+Unfortunately, not all donor organs match the recipient, and severe health problems that contraindicate organ donation can be identified in donors; organ donation fails in many cases.

 What Is The Age Limit For Living Liver Donors?

-The donor should be above 18 and below 55 years of age, and comorbidity is a contraindication for donation.
+The donor should be above 18 and below 55, and comorbidity is a contraindication for donation.

 What Should The Recipients Avoid?

-They should avoid from crowded areas and air pollution in general.
+They should avoid crowded areas and air pollution in general.
 They should stay away from smoking areas and from people with influenza infections.
-Hand-shaking and cheek kissing are not recommended.
+Hand-shaking and cheek-kissing are not recommended.

 How Will Liver Tumors in Recipients Affect The Outcome?